When the W3C defined the HTML DOM specification much of what they included

 collection also made the controls within a form available as a

-collection accessible as a property of the FORM
+collection accessible as a property of the FORM element

-.
+under the name elements.
 The W3C HTML DOM also formalised

-this collection in the HTMLFormElement
+this collection in the HTMLFormElement interface.

 Controls within a form can be referenced as integer indexed members of